hapijs/hapi/API.md

 Application-specific state.
 Provides a safe place to store application data without potential conflicts with the framework.
 Should not be used by [plugins](#plugins) which should use [`plugins[name]`](#response.plugins).

+##### <a name="response.contentType" /> `response.contentType`

+Access: read.

+Default value: none.

+Provides a preview of the response HTTP Content-Type header based on the implicit response type, any explicit Content-Type header set, and any content character-set defined.
+The returned value is only a preview as the content type can change later both internally and by user code (it represents current response state).
+The value is `null` if no implicit type can be determined.

 ##### <a name="response.events" /> `response.events`